InnovationProjectM1/crisis-web/CONTRIBUTING.md

 This reverts commit <commit_hash>.
 ```

+## Pull Requests

 There is a protection set on `master` branch, to avoid any direct push.
 All changes should be made through pull requests.
-In the pull request:
+Rules for pull requests:
 - Require at least **one approve** on the PR.
 - When a thread is opened by a reviewer, the contributor should answer/make the changes requested.
-Only the **creator of the thread** can resolve it.
+Only the **creator of the thread can resolve** it.
-- When all threads are resolved, the PR can be merged.
+- When all threads are resolved and pipeline passed, the PR can be merged.

 ## Language